Integral Squeeze Film Damper

 Leading Vibration Solution

-ISFD technology provides highly engineered damping and stiffness to shift critical speeds and increase the dynamic stability of the rotor/bearing system.
+ISFD® technology provides highly engineered damping and stiffness to allow exact placement of critical speeds and increase the dynamic stability of rotor/bearing systems.

 In the patented ISFD design, stiffness and damping are independent of each other and can be precisely controlled.
 This produces higher and more accurate damping capability than a conventional squeeze film damper and makes ISFD technology a leading solution for controlling vibrations in mainstream and emerging applications.